scranton/scranton.github.io/_posts/2019-02-19-function-routing-with-gloo.md

 1. Let's start by installing an example service that exposes 4 REST functions.
 This service is based on the [go-swagger petstore example](https://github.com/go-swagger/go-swagger/tree/master/examples/2.0/petstore).
-I'm including YAML contents within this post for ease.
+I'm including the Kubernetes configuration YAML within this post for ease.

    ```yaml
    cat <<EOF | kubectl apply -f -